Varier Move Leaning Chair Review

 Varier’s warranty covers the wooden base of the Move for 7 years, all mechanical parts for 5 years, and foam and upholstery for 3 years.

 Read our comprehensive active chair comparison review to compare Varier Move to the top competitors on the active seating market.
-Sign up for our free newsletter to get updates and new reviews on all products office fitness.
+Sign up for our free newsletter (below) to get updates and new reviews on all products office fitness.